Yvonne Brill: Awards and honors

 Brill was elected to the National Academy of Engineering (1987).
 She was also named fellow of The Society of Women Engineers (SWE) in 1985 and received its highest honor, the Achievement Award, the following year.

-The Yvonne C. Brill Lectureship of the American Institute of Aeronautics and Astronautics (AIAA) is named in her honor and presented annually.
+The Yvonne C. Brill Lectureship of the American Institute of Aeronautics and Astronautics is named in her honor and presented annually.
 She spent the last twenty years of her life promoting women in science and engineering and nominated them for awards and prizes she thought they deserved.